-- Change account settings Allows you to make changes to your user account (picture, sign-in options, synced email accounts, etc.) - ★ Sign Out Choose this option to sign out of your. user account but keep the computer on.
-This will also allow you to change user accounts. - your computer.
+- Change account settings- Allows you to make changes to your user account (picture, sign-in options, synced email accounts, etc.) - Sign Out Choose this option to sign out of your user account but keep the computer on.
+This will also allow you to change user accounts. - Lock Choose Lock if you want to walk away from your computer.
 It will remain On and the programs you were working on will remain open.
 When you come back you will have to reenter your password to get back into your user account (if you have a password set up).